RandomProgrammerGuy/HedgeHog/README.md

 - AlphaVantage API: Allows HedgeHog to access financial information about the company
 - Google Gemeni API: Allows HedgeHog to analyse the market and the company using up-to-date online information

-# Current Developement State
+# Current developement state
 HedgeHog is currently in beta testing.
 The current release is 0.0.1 BETA, released on Feb.
 18 2025.
 I am currently working on back-testing on historical data and optimizing the algorithm as well as finding more financial parameters to take into account

 The currently predicted date for the first v0 stable release is April 2025, with v1 predicted to come out around July or August 2025.

-# Version Roadmap
+# Version roadmap

 ### V0